 1. Cry Out to Jesus

 Years ago as a young minister’s wife, I remember fighting a phobia whenever my husband would leave town for a revival or other commitment.
 The irrational fear only lasted for a short season.
 But one night I awoke sweating, my heart racing with panic.
 In those fearful moments, I did the only thing I knew to do: I cried out to the Lord.
 “Jesus!
-Jesus!
 Jesus!”

 I’m surprised I didn’t wake my young children with those loud cries of distress.
 But God heard them.
 While I would always miss my husband, I never entertained those irrational fears again.
 Jesus took them from me.
 That was my first experience of “crying out to God,” but I learned the freedom it brought.

-The name of the Lord is a strong tower; the righteous run to it and are safe (Proverbs 18:10, NIV).
+The name of the Lord is a strong tower; the righteous run to it and are safe (Proverbs 18:10, NKJV).
 The eyes of the Lord are on the righteous, and his ears are attentive to their cry,” (Psalm 34:15, NIV).
 I sought the Lord, and he answered me; he delivered me from all my fears (Psalm 34:4, NIV).

 2. Cling to God’s Word

 In those dark moments when fear stalks its victims and whispers irrational thoughts, God’s Word is a light, speaking peace and unfolding the truth.
 The unfolding of your words gives light (Psalm 119:130, NIV).
-Your word is a lamp to my feet and a light for my path (Psalm 119:105, NIV).
+Your word is a lamp to my feet and a light on my path (Psalm 119:105, NIV).

 In my blog I repeat the truth often, about the importance of God’s Word.
 But it’s never trite and has become a firm belief in my heart.
 The Bible is not a tool we use to bang on the heads of others to convince them of our beliefs.
 God’s Spirit is well able to impart life-changing truths through the pages of Scripture to the seeking heart.
 His Word holds the keys that will set us free from fear.

-It would take too many posts to tell you the many ways God’s Word has been my light, my comfort, my guide, and my counselor–through dark times, through confusing times, through hurting times–at all times.
+It would take too many posts to tell you the many ways God’s Word has been my light, my comfort, my guide, and my counselor through dark times, through confusing times, through hurting times–at all times.
 I am constantly amazed at the questions people ask about problems they face and issues they fear.
 And yet when I quiz them if they have consulted His Word to find answers, they often respond no. I will be the first to admit that when I’ve failed to seek God in His Word first, and instead tried to figure things out my way, the results were always discouraging and often disastrous.

 3. Cast Your Cares (and Fears) on Him.